 Life Jacket Loaner Program

-- The Life Jacket Association recommends life jackets possibly exposed to the virus should be carefully washed and allowed to thoroughly dry for at least 72 hours before the next use.
+- The Life Jacket Association recommends life jackets possibly exposed to the virus should be carefully washed and allowed to thoroughly dry before the next use.

 - If a life jacket loaner station is closed, plan ahead and bring life jackets.
 You are responsible for your own safety.